RWMostert/Udacity-SDCND---P3-Behavioural-Cloning/README.md

 As expected, images taken from the center, left and right of the hood of the car.
 We will use all 3 images, after adjusting the steering angles, of the selected timesteps (throttle > .25) in order to make maximum use of the data we have (and to train for recovery without explicitly generating too much training data for it - which could be tedious).

 ### Data Augmentation
-As described in NVIDIA's paper on end-to-end-learning (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), we augment the training data provided by varying the brightness, randomly shifting the image and randomly flipping the image. <br>
+As described in NVIDIA's paper on end-to-end-learning (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), we augment the training data by varying the brightness, shifting the image and flipping the image at random. <br>
 Credit: Dr Vivek Yadav, "Learning human driving behavior using NVIDIA’s neural network model and image augmentation." - https://chatbotslife.com/learning-human-driving-behavior-using-nvidias-neural-network-model-and-image-augmentation-80399360efee#.ypdb28rdr